 The main financial statements are the Profit and Loss (Income Statement) and the Balance Sheet.
 A business may also require a cash flow statement and a budget.

-For Limited companies, these financial reports are the basis of creating the accounts for submission to Companies House.
+For limited companies, these financial reports are the basis for creating accounts for submission to Companies House.
 These statutory accounts are typically prepared and submitted by an Accountant.
-The reason for using an accountant is to ensure that the reports meet all the legal requirements.
+Using an accountant ensures that the reports meet all the legal requirements.

 For the Self-employed, the reports are used to calculate the revenue and expense for the self-assessment tax return.
 You can complete the self-assessment yourself, but using either a bookkeeper or accountant is recommended if you are unsure or need tax advice.
 There are calculators to see how much self-employed tax you owe.